jewelsofthought/neshama/site/posts/parashot/51-Nitzavim.md

 n29:9] <b>אתם נצבים</b>&mdash;<i>You are standing</i> Moses stressed that they were standing before G-d, Who cannot be deceived<i>(Sforno)</i>.

 Moses divided the people into categories to suggest that everyone is responsible according to how many others he or she influences.
 Leaders may be able to affect masses of people; women, their immediate families and neighbours; children, ony a few friends and classmates; common labourers, hardly anyone.
-God does not demand more than is possible, but he is not satisfied with less _(Or HaChaim)_.
+God does not demand more than is possible, but he is not satisfied with less. _(Or HaChaim)_

 n29:10] <b>טפכים </b>&mdash; <i>Your small children</i>.
 The future of the (Jewish)[^1] people depends on the education of its children, and the _halacha_ provides that even before building itself a synagogue, a community must provide for the (Torah)[^2] education of young.